 A few years ago, I was at a Comicspro show for Saturday AM.

-There was conversation, like in any industry, about how the comics business can succeed against so much competition from video games, social media, and the like.
+There was conversation, like in any industry, about how the comics business can succeed against so much competition from video

 The Industry has long had a problem with poor representation for non White and Asian communities.